All Episodes

 So it's actually not difficult to get people to come back into the system.

-All you gotta do is give the features to the people that comply, and the people that don't comply eventually just well, I want those features too, because that looks pretty cool.
+And the people that don't comply eventually just, well, I want those features too because that looks pretty cool.

 You know, I want dark mode.